fuchstim/subframe/README.md

 A StorageNode periodically tries to register as a CoordinatorNode, to fill any open positions in the CoordinatorNetwork.
 A successful registration will sync the CoordinatorNetwork Database to the StorageNode.
 StorageNodes with a good connection will be prioritized on registration as CoordinatorNode, as well as being selected as StorageNode for a Message.
 ##### CoordinatorNodes
-The Coordinator-Network represent the 'Brain' of the SubFraMe Network, and is strictly limited in size.
+The Coordinator-Network represents the 'Brain' of the SubFraMe Network, and is strictly limited in size.
 It possesses a synchronous database keeping track of known Messages and their StorageNodes.
 That way, when a recipient requests a list of new Messages, it can query any CoordinatorNode and get a list of relevant Messages and their Storage Locations.
 CoordinatorNodes with a bad connection may be kicked from the CoordinatorNetwork, yet still function as a StorageNode.

 #### Sending a Message